Easy Instant Pot Beef Enchilada Pasta

-If you love enchiladas but don’t have a lot of time on your hands, you’ll appreciate the ease of this Instant Pot beef enchilada pasta!
+If you love enchiladas but don’t have a lot of time on your hands, you’ll appreciate the ease of this Instant Pot beef enchilada pasta.
+This cheesy, hearty meal of pasta, beans, and beef will become a family favorite.

-Want to make it with chicken?
-Check out this Instant Pot chicken enchilada pasta!
+Want to make it with chicken instead?
+Check out this Instant Pot chicken enchilada pasta.

 More Easy Instant Pot Dinners You’ll Love: